 §319 Nonpoint Source Program

-The goal of the nonpoint source program is to improve water quality on the Reservation through the implementation of stream and riparian habitat restorations, education and outreach on nonpoint source pollution issues, and agricultural irrigation and management improvements through collaborative efforts.
+The goal of the nonpoint source program is to improve water quality on the Reservation through the implementation of stream and riparian habitat restoration projects, education and outreach on nonpoint source pollution issues, and agricultural irrigation and land management improvements through collaborative efforts.

 Agricultural Best Management Practices (Cost Share Program)

 Since 2004, the SUIT §319 program has been utilizing EPA §319 competitive grant funds to implement agricultural best management practices (BMPs) through the §319 program’s cost share program on Tribal and private land within the exterior boundary of the Southern Ute Indian Reservation.
 The BMPs that the cost share program supplies are improved irrigation equipment (typically gated pipe), riparian exclusion fencing, field filter strips, and off-stream watering sources.
-Currently, there are 34 active cost share participants that cover more than 760 acres within the Southern Ute Indian Reservation, with the majority of the projects within watersheds that flow to the Pine River.
-The types of BMPs that have been implemented by the cost share program are gated pipe (approx. 760 acres), riparian exclusion fencing (approx. 29 acres), and field filter strips (approx. 32.2 acres).
-Annually, the implemented BMPs reduce approximately 354 pounds of nitrogen, 51 pounds of phosphorous, and 32,000 pounds of sediment from entering the creeks and rivers on the Reservation.
+Currently, there are 44 active cost share participants that cover approximately 975 acres within the Southern Ute Indian Reservation, with most of the projects within watersheds that flow to the Pine River.
+The types of BMPs that have been implemented by the cost share program are gated pipe (approx. 913 acres), riparian exclusion fencing (approx. 29 acres), and field filter strips (approx. 32 acres).
+Annually, the implemented BMPs reduce approximately 1,237 pounds of nitrogen, 133 pounds of phosphorous, and 31 tons of sediment from entering the creeks and rivers on the Reservation.
 If you or someone you know may be interested in implementing agricultural BMPs, please contact the nonpoint source program.

 Education and Outreach

 The nonpoint source program also strives to offer as much education and outreach as possible since nonpoint source pollution cannot be reduced without community involvement and participation.
-The majority of nonpoint source pollution is generated by the activities of individuals and the community, such as improper disposal of chemicals and waste, littering, improper land management practices, etc. Since the individuals and the community play a crucial role in water quality in their area, education and outreach are essential in changing the attitudes, activities, and awareness of the local community to improve water quality on a profound scale for the long term.
+Nonpoint source pollution occurs when runoff from rain or snow melt flows moves across the land.
+The runoff picks up anything and everything found on the land, which can include pollutants of many forms (e.g., excess nutrients from fertilizers, oil from cars, uncontrolled stormwater runoff from construction sites, unmaintained septic systems, etc.).
+These pollutants are then carried into water bodies, and their concentrations rise as each stream flows into the next.
+Since individuals and the community play a crucial role in affecting water quality, education and outreach are essential to changing attitudes, modifying activities, and bringing awareness to the local community that will improve water quality for the long term.
 If you would like to learn more about nonpoint source pollution or would like to discuss outreach opportunities, please contact the Water Quality office.

 Services Provided to the Tribal Membership

-The §319 program within Water Quality provides the following services to tribal members:
+The Water Quality Program provides the following services to tribal members:

 - Provides assistance with agricultural land use practices that can benefit water quality.
 Improved irrigation equipment, field filter strips, off-stream watering sources, and riparian exclusion fencing.